sercankulcu/sercankulcu.github.io/_memory/2020-09-04-second-coffee.md

 But it defined some hours.

 And sometimes memory returns through exactly that scale: a room, a cup, a machine, and the second coffee of the day.

+## Past Second Coffee

+The useful part is not a lesson so much as a texture.
+The family part of the scene is not sentimental to me; it is practical, almost procedural, and that makes it more tender.

+Home often announces itself through chores before it announces itself through emotion.
+It remains as a modest proof that ordinary life was never as empty as it looked.